 A lifelong resident of Cambria County, Wayne Langerholc, Jr. was elected to the Pennsylvania Senate in November 2016.

 As an Assistant District Attorney, Wayne served as the lead prosecutor for the Cambria County Drug Task Force, where he maintained an unblemished 100% felony trial conviction record while working to keep our families and children safe.
 He earned a reputation as being tough on violent offenders, compassionate toward crime victims, and dedicated to teaching our children the dangers of drugs and alcohol.
-His legislative priority remains fighting crime and curbing the heroin and opioid drug epidemic.
+His legislative priorities remains fighting crime and curbing the heroin and opioid drug epidemic.

-Wayne is a graduate of Richland High School, Juniata College, and Widener School of Law.
+A proven fiscal conservative, Wayne is a graduate of Richland High School, Juniata College, and Widener School of Law.
 He and his wife, Cortney have three daughters.

 The 35th District includes all of Cambria County, Bedford County, and parts of Clearfield County.